rellimylime/EDS-217-Essential-Python.github.io/README.md

 - Interpret examples of applied math & models from environmental science case studies
 - Work with peers to solve group tasks, then communicate the process of problem solving to the rest of the class

+  Visit the [course page](https://bren.ucsb.edu/courses/eds-212) on the Bren Website.

 ## Report a bug / issue

 Found something that doesn't look quite right?
 Feel free to file an [issue](https://github.com/samanthacsik/EDS-240-data-viz/issues) and include a concise, clear description, along with a link to the location on the website.
 Screenshots are always appreciated as well!